 This baked fonio with pomegranate and walnut salsa is perfect as a vegetarian main dish or can be a side dish for any type of meat.
 Since it can be served warm or cold, it’s perfect for sharing meals, garden parties, and potlucks.

-There are so many reasons we love this recipe!
-Here are the most important ones:
+There are so many reasons we love this recipe — here are the highlights:

-• Fonio is gluten-free and lectin-free, so a great alternative to other grain or pseudo-grain casseroles that have gluten or lectins (like quinoa, rice, or bulgur).
-While fonio is still a carb, it has a lower glycemic index than rice and more nutrients.
+Gut-friendly grains.
+Fonio is naturally gluten-free and lectin-free, making it a nourishing alternative to grains or pseudo-grains like quinoa, rice, or bulgur.
+While it’s still a carbohydrate, fonio has a lower glycemic index than rice and delivers more nutrients.

-• All in all, this is a healthy meal, with a lot of nutrients: polyphenols, protein, fiber, omega-3s, healthy fats, and more!
+All in all, this is a nutrient-dense meal packed with polyphenols, plant-based protein, fiber, omega-3s, and healthy fats — wholesome, satisfying, and so easy to love.

 When I saw the baked rice recipe, I immediately wondered: ‘Can fonio be baked like this, in the oven?
 And what would the texture be like?’